yongxinlyu/yongxinlyu.github.io/_posts/2024-04-13-research-data-management.md

 ### Best Practices in File Names

-Have you ever come across a file with a name like **Bandgap for Compound #13 recalculated final.xlsx** and wondered what "final" actually means?
+Have you ever come across a file with a name like "Bandgap for Compound #13 recalculated final.xlsx" and wondered what "final" actually means?
+A revised file name "00013_bandgap.csv" is much clearer and more informative.
 Here are some tips to avoid confusion and keep your file names clear the meaningful:

-1. **Be descriptive**: Avoid generic terms like "final" or "updated".
-Instead, use names that clearly describe the content of the file.
+**Be descriptive**: "final" doesn't tell us much.
+Be specific!

-2. **Use non-proprietary file format**: Stick to open formats suggested in the table below to ensure compatibility and long-term accessibility.
+**Use non-proprietary file format**: Keep it open and accessible.
+Stick to open formats suggested in the table below.

-3. **Avoid special characters**: Special characters can cause issues, especially when sharing files across different platforms.
+**Avoid special characters**: Special characters can cause issues, especially when sharing files across different platforms.

-4. **Avoid space**: use underscore instead.
+**Say no to space**: Use underscore instead.

-5. **Don't make file identify depend on capitalization**: keep it consistent throughout the project. e.g. use lower case only
+**Keep it consistent**: Don't make file identity depend on capitalization.
+Keep if consistent throughout the project and document all naming conventions, e.g. use lower case only.

-6. **Use leading zeros for numbering**: using 001, 002, 003, ..., 100 instead of 1, 2, 3, ..., 100 helps maintain a consistent order when sorting files.
+**Use leading zeros for numbering**: using 001, 002, 003, ..., 100 instead of 1, 2, 3, ..., 100.
+This helps maintain a consistent order when sorting files.

 | Data Type | Preferred Format | Proprietary format |
 | :----------- | :------------: | :------------: |